mendix/docs/content/refguide/preferences-dialog.md

 ### 6.5 Team Server Git

-With this options, Studio Pro will start using the Git version of Team Server.
-Your projects will be created with a Git Version Control Backend, and will be built and deployed to a Git oriented infrastructure.
-This is a Beta features, and not yet suited to production usage.
-After applying this setting, you will need to restart Studio Pro for it to take effect.
+With this option, Studio Pro starts using the Git version of the Team Server.
+Your apps will be created with a Git Version Control back end and will be built and deployed to a Git-oriented infrastructure.

+{{% alert type="warning" %}}
+This is a Beta feature, and not yet suited for production usage.
+For more information on Beta products, see [Mendix Beta Features](/releasenotes/beta-features/).
+{{% /alert %}}

+After applying this setting, you need to restart Studio Pro.

 Default: *disabled*